Rishiraj0100/coc.py/docs/client/basic_client.rst

 The following details all operations on the basic client instance.

-.. attributetable:: Client
+.. attributetable:: coc.Client

-.. autoclass:: Client
+.. autoclass:: coc.Client
     :members: